varuni7/Dementia-app/README.md

 # An app to help patients suffering from Dementia

-a flutter app which has personalized cognitive games for better memory reinforcement for Dementia patients.
+A flutter app which includes personalized cognitive games for better memory reinforcement and to-do reminders for Dementia patients.
 Visual and memory based games which are a fun haven for senior citizens.
 All the games will be based on crucial information to the patient (collected through a query form and stored in firebase database ) thus, cognitive reinforcement is emphasized. features include :